17 Muscat Travel Tips That Save Hours of Confusion

 16. Book a desert overnight, not just a day trip.
 Wahiba Sands day trips feel rushed — 3 hours driving each way for a few hours of dune bashing.
 The overnight camps (OMR 30-80/person) include dinner under the stars, sleeping in a Bedouin tent, sunrise over the dunes, and a camel ride.
 The desert sky at night — zero light pollution, the Milky Way sharp as a photograph — is worth the extra night alone.

 17. The Omani Rial is one of the strongest currencies in the world.
 One OMR equals roughly $2.60.
-This catches people off guard when prices look small but feel big.
+That catches people off guard when prices look small but land big.
 That OMR 15 dinner?
 That's $39.
 That OMR 80 desert camp? $208.
-Know the conversion before you start spending.
+Know the conversion before the spending starts.

 Sun hat and SPF 50+ sunscreen (desert UV is brutal)